mankai-chow/FuzzifiED.jl/docs/src/index.md

 # FuzzifiED.jl

-Since its proposal, the fuzzy sphere regularisation has made significant contribution to the study of 3d CFTs.
-This Julia package FuzzifiED is aimed at simplifying the numerical calculations on the fuzzy sphere.
-It facilitates the exact diagonalisation (ED) calculations as well as the density matrix renormalisation group (DMRG) with the help of ITensor.
-It can also be used for generic fermionic and bosonic models.
-This package features the following characteristics :
+Since its proposal, the fuzzy sphere regularisation has made significant contributions to the study of 3d CFTs.
+The Julia package FuzzifiED aims at simplifying the numerical calculations on the fuzzy sphere.
+It supports exact diagonalisation (ED) calculations, as well as the density matrix renormalisation group (DMRG) using the ITensor library.
+FuzzifiED can also apply to generic fermionic and bosonic models.
+This package offers the following features :

-* Versatality : FuzzifiED can help reproduce almost all the ED and DMRG results in fuzzy sphere works, and it is easy and flexible for the adaption to new models.
+* Versatility : FuzzifiED can reproduce nearly all the ED and DMRG results from fuzzy sphere research.
+Its flexible design also makes it straightforward to adapt to new models.
-* Usability : Julia interfaces make the code intuitive and short.
-To help the users get started, we have also provided [a collection of examples](@ref List-of-examples).
+* Usability : The expressive Julia interface simplifies coding and comprehension.
+To help users get started, we provide [a collection of examples](@ref List-of-examples).
-* Efficiency : FuzzifiED can produce results on reasonable system sizes within minutes.
+* Efficiency : FuzzifiED produces results on reasonable system sizes within minutes.
-* Open source : The code for FuzzifiED is fully open source.
+* Open source : The FuzzifiED codebase is freely available under the MIT License, welcoming reviews and contributions from the wider community.

 A PDF version of the documentation is provided at [this link](https://docs.fuzzified.world/assets/FuzzifiED_Documentation.pdf).
 If you have any questions, please contact Zheng Zhou (周正) at [physics@zhengzhou.page](mailto:physics@zhengzhou.page).